-Xilinix Pairs AMD's EPYC With Four FPGAs At Supercomputing 2017
+Xilinx Pairs AMD's EPYC With Four FPGAs At Supercomputing 2017

 Scalability is a key requirement for many applications, so networking becomes another important aspect.
 AMD's EPYC provides enough lanes to host these four PCIe 3.0 x16 FPGAs and still have an additional 64 PCIe lanes available for other additives, such as networking.

 Memory capacity and performance is also a limiting factor for many workloads, so EPYC's 145GBps of bandwidth, eight DDR4 channels and 2TB of memory capacity for a single socket server is a good fit for many diverse workloads.
-Of course, the company also features lower pricing than Intel's equivalents, which aren't capable of delivering the same amount of connectivity in a single-socket solution.
+Of course, the company also features lower pricing than Intel's equivalents with similar core counts, which aren't capable of delivering the same amount of connectivity in a single-socket solution.
 Throwing in up to 32 Zen cores and 64 threads also provide plenty of CPU processing power for parallelized workloads.

+More importantly, it's not fair to compare a chip with fully programmable logic vs a GPU.
+If GPUs are well suited to your workload, fantastic.
+If they're not, the only competition FPGAs have left would be CPUs.
+It's sort of like comparing a semi truck to a train for purposes of hauling goods.
+If you ignore the fact that freight trains are bound to rails, they seem like a clear winner, why would anyone ship goods via a truck?

+Slightly off topic: If you're limited to fewer lanes per CPU, you have to buy more CPUs to support your accelerator cards.
+That simultaneously boosts CPU sales and the relative competitiveness of CPUs against said accelerator cards.
+Unfortunately for Intel, AMD has spoiled their fun a little bit.